Ranch-style house: Revival of interest

 Beginning in the late 1990s, a revival of interest in the ranch style house occurred in United States.
 The renewed interest in the design is mainly focused on existing houses and neighborhoods, not new construction.
 Younger house buyers find that ranch houses are affordable entry level homes in many markets, and the single story living of the house attracts older buyers looking for a house they can navigate easily as they age.
 The houses' uniquely American heritage, being an indigenous design, has furthered interest as well.
 The houses' simplicity and unpretentious nature, in marked contrast to the more dramatic and formal nature of neo-eclectic houses, makes them appealing for some buyers.
 The more distinctive ranch houses, such as modernist Palmer and Krisel, Joseph Eichler and Cliff May designs, as well as custom houses with a full complement of the style's features, are in particular demand in many markets.
 Many ranch-style neighborhoods are now well-established, with large trees, and the houses often have owner modifications that add individual character to the fairly uniform style.
-As these houses were mostly built between 1945 and 1970, they have modern infrastructure and their heating/cooling systems, wiring, plumbing, windows, doors, and other systems can all be easily repaired and upgraded.

 Small-scale tract building of ranch houses ended in the late 1970s and early 1980s.
 Those still built today have usually been individual custom houses.
 One exception is a tract of ranch-style houses built on and adjacent to Butte Court in Shafter, California, in 2007/08.
 These houses borrowed their style cues from the 1950s Western-styled ranch houses, with board and batten siding, dovecotes, large eaves, and extensive porches.
-Notably, all houses in this tract were on 1/4-acre lots, and had their front garages turned sideways so that the garage doors were not dominating the front of the house.
+All houses in this tract were on 1/4-acre lots, and had their front garages turned sideways so that the garage doors were not dominating the front of the house.

 Breaking Bad creator Vince Gilligan specified that Walter White's house in the television series be a Rancher.
 In an early draft of the script for the series' pilot episode, he described the house as "a three-bedroom RANCHER in a modest neighborhood.
 Weekend trips to Home Depot keep it looking tidy, but it'll never make the cover of 'Architectural Digest'."
 The real house used to film exteriors in the series is located in Northeast Albuquerque, New Mexico, and was originally built in 1972.
 It has since become a popular tourist attraction.